Master of Science in Cybersecurity and Business Analytics

 The program is ideal for students with an undergraduate degree in business, accounting, computer science or computer-related engineering, information systems, or information technology.

-Master of Cybersecurity & Business Analytics Snapshot
+Master of Science of Cybersecurity & Business Analytics Snapshot

 - 33 credit hours